 As a scientist, she took diligent records which she published.
 These publications fundamentally changed nursing and hospital procedures.
 She not only wrote about sanitation but also on the importance of ventilation, diet, and hygiene on the patient's health.

 A lesser-known fact about Florence was her statistical prowess.
 She was the first to use coxcomb pie charts.
 She was not only the "lady with the lamp", "the angel of Crimea", she was also the "lady with the data visualization".

 She looked at deaths within the hospital and categorized fatalities into death by battle or death by disease.
 Her conclusion showed that disease within the hospital caused 10x as many deaths as the war.

 In 1858, her statistical ingenuity was awarded by becoming the first woman to be admitted to the Royal Statistical Society.
 And in 1874, she also became an honorary member of the American Statistical Association.

 Florence contracted Crimean fever caused by the bacterium Brucellosis.
-She probably also suffered from PTSD and some other psychological ailments, but we can not be sure as these are modern terms.
+She probably also suffered from PTSD and some other psychological ailments.
+However, it can be hard to diagnose someone so far after they have died.
 This caused her (or gave this shy girl the excuse) to be bedridden, for the majority of her life.